Why choose a deluge fire suppression system for your building?

 Water release

-These systems have sprinkler heads that are specially designed to allow large volumes of water to exit.
+Water release systems have sprinkler heads with a special design to allow large volumes of water to exit.
 Also, the activation of the sprinklers is usually synchronised.
 That means all sprinklers release water at the same time.

 Where are Deluge Systems Best Applied?